-Marquez, 37, laid siege to “The Great” in the ninth round, raining down unanswered blows until referee Kenny Bayless had no other option but to call a halt to proceedings and save Katsidis from further punishment.
+Marquez, 37, laid siege to “The Great” in the ninth round.
+He rained down unanswered blows until referee Kenny Bayless had no other option but to halt proceedings and save Katsidis from further punishment.

-“Dinamita” recorded his 52nd victory in his 58th outing (38th KO) and now hopes to lure Filipino legend Manny Pacquaio into the ring for what would be their third fight after a draw in 2004 and a close split decision win for Pacquiao four years later.
+“Dinamita” recorded his 52nd victory in his 58th outing (38th KO).
+He now hopes to lure Filipino legend Manny Pacquaio into the ring for what would be their third fight after a draw in 2004 and a close split decision win for Pacquiao four years later.

-For the Aussie Katsidis, it shouldn’t be a hard rebuilding job for him as his reputation would have earned more good points than bad after the death of his brother in the build up and the fact that he had the champion in trouble in third round.
+For the Aussie Katsidis, it shouldn’t be a hard rebuilding job for him.
+His reputation would have earned more good points than bad after the death of his brother in the build-up.

-The Queensland warrior has only been beaten by the likes of Joel Casamayor, Juan Diaz and now Marquez, so it seems like he is mixing in the right class and his time should come again after a well deserved break to mourn his loss and reflect on his future plans.
+The Queensland warrior has only been beaten by the likes of Joel Casamayor, Juan Diaz, and now Marquez.
+It seems he is mixing in the right class, and his time should come again after a well-deserved break to mourn his loss and reflect on his future plans.